Church of Our Lady, Melsele: History

-The church was first mentioned in a writing in 1055.
+The church was first mentioned in writing in 1055.
 The current building, primarily Gothic, was built from the 13th to the 17th century.
 As of 1936, the three choirs were registered monuments, whereas the whole building was registered in 1982.
 In 1995, original paintings of the 15th-century vault were discovered in the upper choir.
 In 2001, the restoration of the church was nominated for the Flemish Monument Award.

 Organ

 The pipe organ of the church dates back to the 18th century.
 Its latest restoration took place in 1989.
-The organ belongs to the Melsele Organ Committee (Orgelcomité Melsele), an association without lucrative purpose.
+The organ belongs to the Melsele Organ Committee (Orgelcomité Melsele), an association without a lucrative purpose.

 Each year, an organ concert takes place in the church.